Cubs take unique path to top of National League at All-Star break

 Happ should know.
 He was the early season target for fans, but Maddon and his teammates never wavered.
 Despite striking out nearly 50 percent of the time, the team remained faithful.
 Happ figured things out, as did Jason Heyward, who has been criticized more than any Cub since he arrived to town.
 He's one of the best comeback stories in baseball.

-"Javy is having this all-star, MVP-type year, but he's not drinking his own Kool-Aid," Rizzo said.
+"Javy is having this All-Star, MVP-type year, but he's not drinking his own Kool-Aid," Rizzo said.
 "He's still the same Javy.
 That's what's so good about everyone here.
-You have 9 or 10 first rounders in this room that have been pumped up their whole careers, but in here we're just normal guys.
+You have nine or 10 first-rounders in this room that have been pumped up their whole careers, but in here we're just normal guys.
 Nobody thinks they're better than anyone else."

 And no one thinks they're worse when in a slump.
 The culture set by Maddon continues to work, even as staying on top continues to get harder and harder as the years go on.

-It's been sneaky because up until a few days ago the Cubs had been trailing the Brewers in the NL Central.
+It has been sneaky because up until a few days ago the Cubs had been trailing the Brewers in the NL Central.
 That all changed in the span of a couple days.
-Milwaukee got swept by the Pirates in a 5-game series while the Cubs were sweeping the Padres.
+Milwaukee got swept by the Pirates in a five-game series while the Cubs were sweeping the Padres.
 The division changed hands.

 "I feel like we've been playing really good baseball for a while and the Brewers have kind of matched us," Lester said.
 "We were kind of able to gain some ground this weekend."